IndrekHaav/wgmon-edgeos/README.md

 ```

 Then `source .bashrc` (or log out and back in) to make it available, and you can simply run `wgmon` to see a constantly updating overview of your WireGuard peers with friendly names!

+> **Note:** These steps have to be repeated after upgrading your EdgeRouter's firmware.